Fragtality/PilotsDeck/README.md

 Per Default the Plugin will trigger X-Plane Commands as "command_once" which is fine for most Buttons, Switches and Knobs.
 But in Cases of Buttons that need to be hold (kept pressed) for some Time and then released (e.g. CVR Test, TO CONF, Fire Tests) the Configuration depends on your X-Plane Version:
 - For X-Plane Versions *earlier* than 12.1.4: You can only trigger Commands as "command_once".
 If you need to configure a holdable Switch, you have to use a *vJoy* (Driver) Command (with the corresponding vJoy Button mapped in X-Plane).
 - For X-Plane Versions *at or greater* than 12.1.4 (and WebAPI enabled in the Plugin Config): You can enable the *Hold Switch* Option and disable the *Command Once* Option of the Plugin to create an holdable Button/Switch (use the same Command Ref in both Addresses).
 On the Composite Action you need to add the Command Ref to both the UP and DOWN StreamDeck Events with the *Command Once* Option disabled.
-- **NOTE**: The WebAPI is disabled per default since there is an open X-Plane Bug (XPD-16752) leading to the API not delivering DataRef Updates as requested.
+- **NOTE**: The WebAPI is still considered **Experimental** since I never heard anything back from LM on the Bug Report - but it seems to be more reliable now for Variable Requests?

 Note on Sequences for Hold Switches: All Commands will be set active - make sure to use the same Sequence for both Addresses!
 <br/><br/>